| |

 FLI does not send spam or mass emails.

-and are being used without our consent, permission, or approval.
-We are
+and used without consent, permission, or approval from the owner.
+What these

 doing is wrong, and we do NOT condone it.